-The GD30AD3340 has a programmable digital comparator that can issue an alert on the ALERT/RDY pin.
-The COMP_MODE bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h] configures the comparator as a traditional comparator or a window comparator.
-In traditional comparator mode, the ALERT/RDY pin is set (default is low level active) when the conversion data exceeds the limit value set in the high threshold register (Hi_thresh).
-The comparator is only set high when the conversion data is below the limit value set in the low threshold register (Lo_thresh).
-In window comparator mode, the ALERT/RDY pin is set when the conversion data exceeds the Hi_thresh register or is below the Lo_thresh register value.
+The GD30AD3640 has a programmable digital comparator that can issue an alert on the ALERT/RDY pin.
+The COMP\MODE bit in the Configuration Register (Config Register) (P[1:0]=1h)[Reset=8583h] configures the comparator as a traditional comparator or a window comparator.
+In traditional comparator mode, the ALERT/RDY pin is set (active low by default) when the conversion data exceeds the limit value set in the high threshold register